MCP Server

 When running locally alongside the CLI, the MCP server automatically picks up your authenticated session.
 No additional configuration is required.

-For remote or headless environments, pass a member token as the bearerToken:
+For remote, marketplace-managed, or headless environments, prefer setting the member token in the MCP server environment:

 {